TechnoBuddhist/udacity-home-service-robot/README.md

 You will also need [RVIZ](http://wiki.ros.org/rviz/UserGuide) and [Gazebo](http://gazebosim.org/).

-The project is launched using a shell script tht launches several xterm terminals for each of several different Ros packages.
+The project has several launch shell script that perform the required project requirements.
+Each shell script launches a number of xterm terminals for each of several different Ros packages used.
+These scripts should be run from the main package folder as they use the main package folder as the root to correctly locate the map and yaml files.

 ### Prerequisites
 - An installed ROS system with rviz, gazebo.